pippinbarr/cart253-2020/modules/04/debugging-conditionals.md

 - Syntax errors generally come from forgetting parentheses or curly brackets
 - Other errors are usually from poorly written conditions that don't mean what you wanted
+- If your error is something you can see/hear/experience when the program runs, focus on the figuring out the incorrect __behavior__ of the program to narrow down the culprit
+- If it isn't, use `console.log()` inside your conditionals to check what code is being run and what isn't

 ---